Find Trade Colleges

 $13,326 Avg Student Debt

 In-state students pay an average of $4,982 in tuition and fees if they attend Whatcom Community College full time.
-Those students who come from outside the state pay an average of $10,731.
+Out-of-state students pay an average of $10,731.
 On average, associate degree students take out $13,326 in loans while pursuing their degree.

-Whatcom Community College does offer online classes for certain degree levels.
-In 2020-2021 about 86% of the undergraduate students at the school chose to take one or more online courses.
+One thing to take note of is that Whatcom Community College does offer online classes in some areas.
+During the 2020-2021 year, about 86% of the undergraduates at the school took at least one online course.

 Read full report on Whatcom Community College